spack/spack-search/app/README.md

 ![img/search.png](img/search.png)

+This is fairly slow, so I'm going to refactor it so the user chooses a package first, and then searches.
+We could also look into ways to make it faster.
-That's the gist of it!
+And that's the gist of it!
 It's a fairly simple interface and can be updated as needed.

 ## 6. Debugging Tips